DazzleTan/microbit_pass_the_light/README.md

 1. Multiple microbits (I used four)
 2. Micropython text editor compatible with microbit.
 I used Mu.

+NOTE: code alteration is required for this code to work.

 ### What it looks like in action:

 The program assigns ordinal ids to the microbits via a variable.
 The program begins when microbit one puts out a message signaling for microbit two to flash.
 The microbit flashes and sends a signal to three, three sends a signal to four, and four sends a signal back to one.